CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/docker_hub_manual_caching.md

-# How to manualy cache images in Rahti's registry
+# How to manually cache images in Rahti's registry

 Since 2nd November 2020, docker hub has imposed a rate limit for image pulls.
 For Rahti this means a limit of 100 pulls every 6 hours.
 This limit can be easily reached and it prevents new applications to be deployed if the image is in docker hub.